 The Postgraduate ZooArchaeology Forum (PZAF) is a supportive environment for postgraduate students (both Masters and PhD) and early career professionals to present their research and meet people with similar research interests.
 Founded in 2009 by Richard Madgwick and first held in Cardiff in 2009, further PZAF events have been hosted in Paris in 2010, Sheffield in 2012, London in 2014, and Tarragona in 2015.

-The sixth PZAF is being organised by Institute of Archaeology, Nicolaus Copernicus University in collaboration with Zooarchaeology lab, University of Sheffield, and will be held Toruń, Poland, from 23rd-25th March, 2017.
+The sixth PZAF was organised by Institute of Archaeology, Nicolaus Copernicus University in collaboration with Zooarchaeology lab, University of Sheffield, and was held Toruń, Poland, in 23rd-25th March, 2017.

 Big thanks to our sponsor, providing us with their products: